 Swallowing a sigh, I deleted the offending line from the resume.

-For the past month, I have been freelancing and temping to pay the bills while I search for my next full time position.
-A lot of that work has involved receptionist and office admin duties including the task of editing and reformatting client resumes for internal review at an executive level headhunting agency.
+Recently, I have been freelancing and temping.
+A lot of that temp work has involved receptionist and office admin duties including the task of editing and reformatting client resumes for internal review at an executive level headhunting agency.
 After reviewing the resume of one prospect who felt compelled to relay his love of rock climbing right next to his real estate experience, I felt a sense of solidarity with this stranger.

 As someone currently on the job market herself I have frequently found myself frustrated by the feeling of being reduced to the lines on my resume (which can be viewed HERE, in case you are curious).
 Don’t get me wrong- I’m proud of all the skills I’ve cultivated through my training in college and my first jobs.
 However, as I stared again at the plastic white lilies across the room from my receptionist desk I wondered how we can possibly attain jobs in alignment with our authentic selves when the lines on our resumes portray only part of who we are.